Divine Secrets of the Ya-Ya Sisterhood

 Divine Secrets of the Ya-Ya Sisterhood is a 1996 novel written by Rebecca Wells.
 It follows the novel Little Altars Everywhere.
 In 2005, Wells wrote Ya-Yas in Bloom and then The Crowning Glory of Calla Lily Ponder.
 Divine Secrets of the Ya-Ya Sisterhood tells the story of the downward spiraling mother-daughter relationship of Vivian Walker and Siddalee Walker.

+Background

+Wells spent four years writing the novel.
+She worked mostly in the early morning.
+Wells stated the novel had little resemblance to her own life and the only autobiographical element was the name of a dog included in the story.